merenlab/anvio/anvio/docs/artifacts/kegg-reaction-txt.md

 **Sample column, no value column**

 Reactions are colored by sample (or, with a %(groups-txt)s, group) count or membership, exactly as when comparing multiple %(contigs-db)ss or genomes of a %(pan-db)s.
+Counts are drawn either in discrete bands, one per count (`--reaction-sample-summary count`), or as a gradient from the lowest count to the highest (`--reaction-sample-summary count_continuous`), the latter being the only one that works when there are more samples than the colormap has distinguishable colors — without `--reaction-sample-summary`, discrete automatically switches to continuous given enough samples.
+By default, the scale stops at the highest count actually observed rather than at the number of samples, so that the colors spread over the counts that occur; use `--count-scale-max` to change the maximum value setting.

 With `--reaction-color` or `--original-color`, the single color or original colors of the reference map override dynamic coloring, simply showing whether a reaction is present in any of the samples.